anuragtb/pdfcpu/core/watermark.md

 <br>

-Create a watermark using defaults and page 2 of `some.pdf`:
+This is how to create a watermark using defaults and page 2 of `some.pdf`:

 ```sh
 pdfcpu watermark 'some.pdf:2' test.pdf out.pdf